It is important to be clear about your intentions.

 - Consider volunteering or gaining experience through clubs, community groups, organizations or working with professors.
 Supports to help you can be found through Student Success Centre’s Experiential team.

-- Get organized by creating a chart or spreadsheet to keep track of the varying academic and experiential requirements.
-(GPA calculation, prerequisite courses, teachables, experience profile requirements, etc.)
+- Get organized by creating a chart or spreadsheet with the varying academic and experiential requirements including GPA calculation, prerequisite courses, teachable subject requirements, experience profile requirements, etc.

-- If applying to programs outside TEAS application, like UT, Redeemer, Tyndale please refer to their sites directly.
+- If applying to programs outside TEAS application, like University of Toronto, Redeemer, Tyndale refer to their sites directly for detailed application and admission requirements.

-- Check the program websites for information on what to expect for supplemental applications to help you prepare.
-Think of this step as a written interview.
+- Carefully review the program websites for information on what to expect for supplemental applications so that you are clear on the requirements.

 - Each program has different questions, and this is often the most time-consuming part of the application.
 Anticipate this and plan your time accordingly.